 Vocabulary is an essential part of literacy and comprehension of content area curriculum.
 It is important to understand how vocabulary in general and content vocabulary specifically is developed.
 It is also imperative to have strategies in place to help close the gap between students with poor vocabulary skills and those who are on grade level.
 Once students start to close the learning gap with content area vocabulary, their scores on content area assessments will improve, as well as their confidence and enthusiasm for learning.

 CHAPTER III

-Methods
+METHODS

 The purpose of this study was to investigate the effect of vocabulary instruction using an Interactive Word Wall on the achievement of 23 – sixth grade special education students in a co-taught setting.

 Design